JuansonGrajales/serverless-notes-app/README.md

 6. `cd notes-ui` and create a `.env` file with this name `VITE_GRAPHQL_URI` and assign the endpoint to that value e.g.`VITE_GRAPHQL_URI=https://gateway.execute-api.region.amazonaws.com/dev/graphql`

 ### Run locally
+---
-- After successfully completing the setup, you may run the project locally from the main directory by running the command `npm run dev` or you may go to the notes-ui directory and run the same command.
+After successfully completing the setup, you may run the project locally from the main directory by running the command or you may go to the notes-ui directory and run the same command.
+`npm run dev`
 ### Run on the Web
+---
-- SET THE BUCKET AS PUBLIC
+#### SET THE BUCKET AS PUBLIC
 Serverless Framework created a bucket.
 Go to the AWS Console
 Ensure the region is set to `US East (N.Virginia) us-east-1`
 Scroll Down and **UNTICK** `Block all public access`
 Tick the box under `Turning off block all public access might result in this bucket and the objects within becoming public` to acknowledge you understand that you can make the bucket public.
 The next step is to make it publicly accessible by adding this policy Go into the bucket you just created.
 Click the `Permissions` tab.
-Scroll down and in the `Bucket Policy` area, click `Edit`.

-in the box, paste the code below
+Scroll down and in the `Bucket Policy` area, click `Edit`. in the box, paste the code below
 ```
 {
     "Version":"2012-10-17",